pmq20/node-packer/node/doc/api/n-api.md

 `napi_pending_exception`, in order to try to recover and continue instead of simply returning immediately, [`napi_is_exception_pending`][] must be called in order to determine if an exception is pending or not.

+In many cases when an N-API function is called and an exception is already pending, the function will return immediately with a `napi_status` of `napi_pending_exception`.
+However, this is not the case for all functions.
+N-API allows a subset of the functions to be called to allow for some minimal cleanup before returning to JavaScript.
+In that case, `napi_status` will reflect the status for the function.
+It will not reflect previous pending exceptions.
+To avoid confusion, check the error status after every function call.

 When an exception is pending one of two approaches can be employed.